Skip to navigation Skip to content

 Young people who are subject to care and protection orders must be referred to a social worker if they are not in long term stable or residential care.

-The social worker is required to conduct an interview to decide what further involvement the State or Territory Welfare Authority has regarding the young person's current circumstances (for example, unsatisfactory living arrangements or concerns of exploitation).
+The social worker will conduct an interview to decide what further involvement the State or Territory Welfare Authority has regarding the young person's current circumstances (for example, unsatisfactory living arrangements or concerns of exploitation).

-A social worker appointment is for a wellbeing check and therefore does not delay the processing of independence and establishing the rate of payment for a young person as supported or unsupported due to State care.
+The social worker interview is for a wellbeing check and must not delay the processing of independence and establishing the rate of payment for a young person as supported or unsupported due to State care.

 Is the customer under 18 years, and not in long term stable foster care or residential care?